Peiiii/dimstack-app-write/README.md

 ## 🔌 Browser Extension

-**Gitary Companion** - Open GitHub repositories in Gitary with one click!
+**Gitary Companion** - Open GitHub, Gitee, and GitCode repositories in Gitary with one click!

 - **[Install from GitHub Releases →](https://github.com/Peiiii/gitary/releases)**
-- Click the extension icon on a GitHub repository page to open it in Gitary
+- Click the extension icon on a repository page (GitHub/Gitee/GitCode) to open it in Gitary
-- Right-click on GitHub pages or repository links and select "Open in Gitary"
+- Right-click on repository pages or links and select "Open in Gitary"
+- Supports **GitHub**, **Gitee**, and **GitCode** platforms

 For more details, see the [Gitary Companion README](browser-extension/gitary-companion/README.md).